mse150s20/p2-kinetics/README.md

 # File Descriptions
 ###Images
 The Images Directory is the place where all the graphs are saved to so they are in a centeralized location.
-### idaho_infections.csv

-The idaho_infections.csv file contains the reported numbers of the total infected people, deaths, and recoveries in the state of Idaho.
-The file starts on March 13th, the first day of reported cases in the state.
-It also includes the number of new cases of each designation.
-This csv file works in conjunction with kinetics.py as it will show the comparison of the reported data alongside with the projected data.

 ### Data
 The data directory contains text files and .csv files from group research sources.
 Our working model pulls data from this directory when generating our model.